aiyyappann/EchoVision/README.md

 ## 📖 Overview

-The **Research Echopedia** project enhances the accessibility of IEEE-format research papers by converting their dense technical content into concise, portable audio summaries.
+The **EchoVision** project enhances the accessibility of IEEE-format research papers by converting dense technical content into concise, portable audio summaries.
 This system uses a three-stage pipeline:
 1. **Text Extraction** with **pdfplumber**
 2. **Summarization** with **AWS Bedrock's LLaMA model**
 3. **Audio Conversion** using **Amazon Polly**